NASA-SW-VnV/fret/fret-electron/docs/_media/user-interface/external/ext_tools.md

  `EXTERNAL_IMP_JSON=<Path_to_import_file> EXTERNAL_EXP_JSON=<Path_to_export_file> npm run ext`

- Notice that you do not need to include the ".json" file extension as part of the paths.
+Do not include the ".json" file extension as part of the paths.

  ## Variable Glossary